-Boherbue travelled to Newmarket on Thursday evening last, the 26th of August, to take on Robert Emmets in the Duhallow under 21 football championship.
+Newmarket travelled to Banteer on Thursday evening to take on Millstreet in the league semi-final.

 The Newmarket senior footballers travelled to the city on Sunday morning, to take on St. Vincents in the final round of the Cork Credit Unions sponsored county league.